Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 Configuring the cost management features requires both a connection and a user component:

 - **[Connection setup](#connection-setup):** Set up the credentials used to access the data warehouse information.
 Use the connection associated with your main account identifier (name or ID).
 Only one unique [connection](/docs/cloud/connect-data-platform/about-connections#connection-management) per warehouse needs to have the credentials configured.
-If you have multiple connections that reference the same account identifier, you only need to add platform metadata credentials to one of them.
+If you have multiple connections that reference the same account identifier, you will only be prompted to add platform metadata credentials to one of them.
+Other connections using the same account identifier will display a message indicating that platform metadata credentials are already configured.
 - **[Provision user access](#provision-user-access):** Add new permissions to users and/or groups to regulate access to the dashboard.

 ### Connection setup